rhblind/django-files/docs/usage/basic.rst

     </form>

 .. attention::
-    When rendering the edit form manually, you must use the :py:meth:`~files.templatetags.attachments.get_edit_url` tag as the form action.
+    When rendering the edit form manually, you must use the :py:meth:`~files.templatetags.attachments.get_edit_target` or the :py:meth:`~files.templatetags.attachments.get_edit_url` tag as the form action
+    (They calls the same method, so either is fine).

 Counting attachments